Pet Therapy at Sky Ridge

 Bosley is a Standard Poodle who was rescued in an unusual manner – he was returned to his breeder by his original owners who claimed he was incorrigible and could never become a good citizen.
 Despite Bosley’s inauspicious childhood, he quickly learned all the necessary skills to become a therapy dog and started his career in January 2014.
 He loves snuggling into his working vest and visiting with patients, family and staff.

-Darby is a 7 year old golden retriever and has been a therapy dog since 2009.
+Darby is a seven-year-old golden retriever and has been a therapy dog since 2009.
 Darby was rescued when he was a year old and has had a rough start to his life as he was abused and abandoned.
 He was left with a number of orthopedic issues, but his warm and enthusiastic spirit has helped him overcome many obstacles.
 He loves his work at the hospitals and will soon begin work at the medical school providing warm fuzzies to student doctors during high stress periods.
 His hobbies include swimming, hiking, and snuggling.

-Dillon has been a therapy dog since 2007 and is a very loving 9 year old golden retriever.
+Dillon has been a therapy dog since 2007 and is a very loving nine-year-old golden retriever.
 He was adopted from Arizona when he was 8 months old.
 Dillon has participated in the library reading program and will soon start providing comfort to medical students during exam periods.
 Dillon enjoys hiking, chasing squirrels, fetching our morning paper and playing with his little brother, Darby.
 He won a gold medal at the Dog Olympics in the newspaper fetch event and has numerous awards for his volunteer work.
 He loves working at the hospital, meeting new people and giving warmth and comfort to patients, visitors and staff.

 Hondo is a red and white Border Collie with a hint of Australian Shepherd.
 His favorite game is playing catch and would play for hours if only his human would keep throwing that toy!
 Hondo has been a therapy dog since 2011, competes in agility competitions for fun and is also a Hope Animal-Assisted Crisis Response dog.
 Hondo loves making new friends and giving kisses.

-Jamie is four years old and has been enjoying pet therapy for almost two years.
+Jamie is four-years-old and has been enjoying pet therapy for almost two years.
 She loves playing with her friends at doggy daycare and being with her family at home.
 She has a duck toy fetish and particularly likes ones that make loud and obnoxious noises.
 She enjoys visiting everyone in the hospital!

 Meg has been assisting patients through the Pet Therapy Program since the summer of 2009.
 She usually visits patients on the fourth and sixth floors of the hospital.
 Meg got her name from the soccer term "nutmeg" and that’s why she wears a soccer ball collar.
 She enjoys talking long walks and chewing on her toys.
 Of course, the occasionally belly rub isn't too bad either.